pvprodk/HA-seplos-bms/readme.md

 # HA-seplos-bms
-Home Assistant Dashboard for Seplos BMS based on sensor-data from https://github.com/syssi/esphome-seplos-bms/ Can potentially be used for any HA-connected BMS with small modifications
+Home Assistant Dashboard BMS'es, based on sensor-data from Seplos BMS by https://github.com/syssi/esphome-seplos-bms/ Can be used for any HA-connected BMS with small modifications